TechDotIO/techio-documentation/getting started/tutorial-3-coding-exercise.md

 - `projects:`: this is where you define all the projects you need for your playground
 - `  python:`: this is the name of this project
 - `    root: /python-project`: this is where the project is stored
-- `    runner: python:3`: this is a docker image name to use to run your project (see Understanding the workflow below)
+- `    runner: python:3`: this is a docker image name to use to run your project

 # Add the exercise to a markdown
 In the `welcome.md` markdown you can see a special tag that creates the exercise at the position you want: